Office of the President of the Philippines

-The Office of the President of the Philippines (OP; Tanggapan ng Pangulo ng Pilipinas) is an administrative, advisory, and consultative government agency that aids the president of the Philippines in performing their duty as head of state and chief of the executive branch of government.
+The Office of the President of the Philippines (OP; also known simply as Office of the President (Filipino: Tanggapan ng Pangulo ng Pilipinas or Tanggapan ng Pangulo) is an administrative, advisory, and consultative government agency of the Philippine government that aids the president in performing their duties as its head and chief of the executive branch of government.

 The office is housed within the Malacañang Palace complex in San Miguel, Manila.

 History

 The Office of the President (OP) was created through Administrative Order No. 322, s.
-1997.
+1997 on March 20, 1997.
 The order was issued following the submission of position papers by the officials of the Department of History of the University of the Philippines, and the Board of National Historical Institute which conducted deliberations and consultations in four meetings held at the Malacañang Palace from May 5 to June 25, 1997.

 The order established the office retroactively to the date of the date of the Tejeros Convention.
 The convention was held on March 22, 1897, which saw the election of Emilio Aguinaldo as President of the Revolutionary Government of the Philippines.

 The OP was abolished after the capture of Aguinaldo in 1901 by the Americans and was reinstated after the proclamation of the Philippine Commonwealth in 1935.

 Then-newly elected President Rodrigo Duterte reorganized the OP on June 30, 2016, when he issued his first Executive Order as president.

 By 2025, the budget of the OP reached ₱15.8 billion under President Bongbong Marcos, a 461% increase from the ₱2.8 billion OP budget in 2016 under President Benigno Aquino III.